SilenZcience/cat_win/README.md

 ### Prerequisites

 - Using cat_win as a Python-Package demands a Python-Interpreter (>= 3.7).
-- Using cat_win as an Executable (Windows only!) demands no prerequisites, hereby the stand-alone executable `catw.exe`  is sufficient.
+- Using cat_win as an Executable (Windows only!) demands no prerequisites, hereby the stand-alone executables `catw.exe` (& `cats.exe`) are sufficient.

 ### Installation
 [![Version][CurrentVersion]](https://pypi.org/project/cat-win/)